About this listing

 IMPORTANT THINGS TO NOTE

-1. If having a nice, comfortable bathroom is important to you, then this probably isn't the place for you.
-The downside of this listing is the bathroom, just being honest!
+Though entirely functional and cleaned before your arrival, if having a nice, comfortable bathroom is important to you, then this probably IS NOT the place for you.
+The downside of this listing is that there is no private bathroom, and the bathroom available is nowhere near as nice as the room, just being honest!
 It's old, cold, in need of a serious repaint and shared with 4 other people in the house (there are 2 bathrooms in the house), and please note, there is a bathtub, but NO SHOWER!
 This is great if you love baths, but, I just don't want there to be any surprises there!
 The hot water also runs off an immersion system so you need to switch the hot water on for around 20 mins/half an hour before each bath.
 There is a sink and tap in the room itself, but no running hot water, only cold, however there is a kettle.

 2. Electricity in the room consists of a prepaid card.
-Everything (apart from all hot water in the bathroom) in the room runs off this.
-The prepaid system has recently been installed and means that guests will need to pay for some of the electricity that they use during their stay.
-I will ensure that each guest will have €5 on the card when they arrive, and anything more will need to be topped up and paid for by the guests themselves.
-This is very easy to do, and involved taking the card to the nearby shop and buying a voucher, then keying in a code, once back at the house, just like a mobile phone voucher.
+Everything (kettle, 2 ring hob, fridge, microwave, lights and heaters) apart from all hot water in the bathroom) in the room runs off the prepaid meter in the room - though you can choose what you use and use no electricity if you wish.
+The standing charge with no usage if .86c per day.
+The prepaid system has recently been installed and means that you will need to pay for some of the electricity that you use during their stay.
+Each guest booking receives €5 complementary useage, and if you use more than this, please leave the difference in honesty jar on your departure.
 With average 2 people use, cooking, heating etc in the room, €5 will last around 3/4 days.
 This is approximate but I want to give some indication to help guests work out how much electricity costs are.

 3. **ALLERGIES**: There is a cat that lives in the building, but not in the room.
 The cat is sometimes in the hall, and if you have severe animal allergies, I would suggest bearing this in mind, though the cat never goes into the room itself.